sagarruparelia/hs-mono-repo/NPM_SCRIPTS_GUIDE.md

 # NPM Scripts Guide

-This document describes all available npm scripts for the monorepo.
+This userDocument describes all available npm scripts for the monorepo.

 ## Quick Start